bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 A `Coordinate` is not only an `Int` but also an array of `Bit`s.
 This implicitly limits the range to a 32-bit integer.
-Similarly a `Point` is also a 64-`Bit` wide value.
+Similarly a `Point` is also a 64-`Bit` wide value as both of its `Coordinate` are merged, what is indicated by the `\`.
 So instead of a tuple (that would be represented on behalf of the VM) the refined types explicitly demand a layout where a point is a single 64-bit integer with `x` stored in the upper 32 bits and `y` in the lower ones.
 Both `Coordinate` and `Point` now have two types each that are not in conflict